joelwking/Phantom-Cyber/README.md

 ### Installation
 To install this app download the tarball ( meraki.tgz ) and follow the app installation instructions in the Phantom documentation, see https://phantom_host/docs/admin/apps

+## Ansible Tower app
+Ansible Tower is a enterprice licensed GUI for managing Ansible workflows.
+This Phantom app implements an interface to run (launch) job templates defined in Ansible Tower from Phantom.
+Variables can be passed from a Phantom playbook to the job template.
+Ansible is a force multiplier for Phantom, as it provides a means to execute simple to complex playbooks written for Ansible from Phantom.

+### Installation
+This code at the minimum working example stage and testing and development continues.

 # Contact Information

 For more information on the security solutions at WWT, visit https://www2.wwt.com/solution/security/